dentarg/auth0-blog/_posts/2017-03-30-java-platform-and-java-community-process-overview.markdown

 The whole process defined as *JCP* enables multiple companies to rely on technologies that adhere to specifications.
 Relying on these specifications guarantee that companies will have more than one vendor capable of supporting their operations.
 As such, if a vendor starts providing bad services or goes bankrupt, the companies have the guarantee that moving to another vendor won't cause too much trouble.

 Of course, this process and these specifications don't come for free.
 Actually the price is quite high, which is the timeframe that new technologies and trends take to get adopted by the *JCP* community.
+As [Leonardo Lima](https://twitter.com/leomrlima), a seasoned member of the *JCP*, put it:

+> This is why we say that the JCP is a place for standardization, and not innovation.
+Java innovation occurs outside of the JCP, in communities like Apache and Eclipse.
+Such innovations eventually become a standard, like Joda Time became JSR310 and Hibernate became JSR338.

 As an example, let's say that a company would like to use [GraphQL](http://graphql.org/).
-Right now, there is no specification on any Java edition that support this technology, and there are chances that Java standards will never support it at all.
-So, if the company really wants to use it, it will have to take its chances by adopting another solution that will have nothing to do with the Java platform and its standards.
-This would make the company loose the upside of the specifications.
+Right now, there is no specification on any Java edition that supports this technology, and there are chances that Java standards will never support it at all.
+So, if the company really wants to use it, it will have to take its chances by adopting a solution that wasn't developed based on a Java standard, and therefore will probably suffer from vendor lock-in.
+This would make the company lose the upside of the specifications.

 What about you, what do you think about the Java platform, the *JCP* program and the whole Java community?
 Do you think they are moving in the right direction?
 Would you suggest some changes to it?
 We would love to hear your ideas.